 Trips like these are so special and something we make a priority with our time and budget.
 It’s not easy to get away.
 It takes a lot of planning to leave the kids with great aunts and grandparents.
 The kids get off their normal routine, they eat too much sugar and probably watch too much TV in our absence.
 But to us, so worth it to reconnect, enjoy some grown-up conversation, and partake in adult-friendly activities.

-We try to do a local night away in the winter –NYC, Atlantic City, and the North Fork of Long Island have been favorite overnight destinations.
+We try to do a local night away in the winter –NYC, Atlantic City, Borgata or the North Fork of Long Island have been favorite overnight destinations.
 In the warmer months we try to do a longer (3-4 night) trip — and always to Las Vegas.

 hover over image to PIN for later